insightsengineering/r.pkg.template/CONTRIBUTING.md

     Please apply changes where necessary.
 If you disagree with a reviewer - please explain why.

-1. Merge your PR(s) and delete a branch
+1. Once approved - merge your PR(s) and delete a branch

 ### Branching convention